 The keypairs amount to a proof of ownership (or keys) and an account balance (of UTXOs) which are available for exchange in one’s wallet

-Similar to emails, Bitcoin can be sent and received.
+Bitcoin, like emails, are be sent and received via addresses.
 When you want to complete a transaction with someone, you must share your address with them.
 However, unlike an email account, you have many different Bitcoin addresses.
 Each transaction needs a unique public and private key

 Here is what the basics of a Bitcoin transaction looks like:

 Alice (A) wants to send Bob (B) Bitcoin.
 In order to do so, she must create a message with details like “send Bob 5 Bitcoin.”
-The message from Alice is hashed, and that hash then becomes the cryptographic signature that will be sent to Bob.
+The message from Alice gets hashed.
+Then, that hash is the cryptographic signature that is sent to Bob.